-5. The right to request that the LCER not release student names, addresses and telephone listings
+5. The right to request that the LCER not release student names, addresses and telephone listings to military recruiters or institutions of higher education without prior written parental consent.

 FERPA permits the disclosure of PII from a student's education records, without consent of the parent or eligible student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
 Except for disclosures to LCER officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the parent or eligible student, §99.32 of the FERPA regulations requires LCER to record the disclosure.
 Parents and eligible students have a right to inspect and review the record of disclosures.
 LCER may disclose PII from the education records of a student without obtaining prior written consent of the parents or the eligible student to the following parties: